All welcome at Wildflower Festival

 Guided walks will leave the pavilion on the hour, though visitors will be welcome to explore the trails on their own as well.

-For the seventh year in a row, the festival will also include a special Poetry Walk.
-Poems, contributed by local poets and focusing on spring themes, will be posted all along the preserve's Kingfisher trail where the majority of wildflowers are found.
+For the ninth year in a row, the festival will also include a special Poetry Walk.
+Poems, contributed by local poets and focusing on spring themes, will be posted all along the preserve’s Kingfisher trail where the majority of wildflowers are found.

 During early April, a wide variety of wildflowers should be on display, including bloodroot, spring beauties, Dutchman’s breeches, and rue anemone.